Ashindustry007/Ashindustry007/README.md

 ---

 ### 📚 Currently Exploring
-- **Large Language Models (LLMs)** for bioinformatics and molecular biology – e.g., genetic variant interpretation, protein modeling, and drug discovery.
-- **Reinforcement Learning** and **generative models** in Computer Vision and Healthcare.
+- The use of **AI and machine learning for healthcare and biological data**, including **computational biology, bio-molecular modeling, medical imaging, and generative models** for discovery and analysis.

 ---